Skip to Content

 What a Fluke!
 Whale Watching in Cabo San Lucas, Mexico

-Each year between December and April, thousands of whales migrate from their Arctic feeding grounds to the warm waters of Mexico’s Baja Peninsula to mate and give birth.
+Each year between December and April, thousands of whales migrate from their Arctic feeding grounds to the warm waters surrounding Mexico’s Baja California Peninsula to mate and give birth.

 This is the time for whale watching in Cabo San Lucas!